“Having loved His own who were in the world, He loved them to the end.” John 13:1 NKJV

 Jesus gathered with His disciples in the Upper Room to observe the Passover Feast, as other Jewish families were doing.
-It was to be His last meal with those He had supped with for more than three years.
+It was to be last meal He would share with His own “family.”
 He knew this, and He knew the fate that awaited Him in the next twenty-four hours.
 Surely His heart was already heavy with the weight of the coming cross, but our key verse says He bore something more than grief.
 He bore a heart of love for these men who followed Him.
 He had laughed with them, taught them, chastened them, worked miracles with and through them, and opened their minds to amazing things of the Kingdom.
 And now it was the end, and He had one last expression of Himself to show them.

 This passage in John 13 is where Jesus washes His disciples’ feet before the meal, a job usually done by a servant or other “lesser” person.
 It was not a pleasant chore, but a necessary one and a traditional sign of welcome.
 Yet there was no servant to wash the men’s feet, and clearly all of the disciples thought themselves above such a menial and distasteful task.
 No doubt they all looked at the others and thought, “You should be the one to wash our feet.”
 They never imagined who would.